jtamames/SqueezeMeta/README.md

 * *--nobins*: Skip all binning  (Default: no).
 Overrides -binners
 * *-binners* [string]: Comma-separated list with the binning programs to be used (available: maxbin, metabat, concoct)  (Default: concoct,metabat)
 * *-taxbinmode* [string]: Source of taxonomy annotation of bins (s: SqueezeMeta; c: CheckM; s+c: SqueezeMeta+CheckM;  c+s: CheckM+SqueezeMeta; (Default: s)
+* *-extbins* [path]: Path to a directory containing external genomes/bins provided by the user.
+There must be one file per genome/bin, containing each contigs in the fasta format.
+This overrides the assembly and binning steps.

 *Performance*
 * *-t* [number]: Number of threads (Default:12)